John Ciaccia: Negotiating James Bay Agreement

 Elected as an MNA and subsequently chosen as the government's chief negotiator, John Ciaccia sought to find common ground.
 On December 21, 1973, the provincial government's position was strengthened when the Supreme Court ruled against the current injunction granted weeks earlier.
 In exchange for ending further legal obstruction to the project, Ciaccia initially offered affected native communities a reported $100 million in royalties along with increased hunting and fishing rights.
 In early February 1974, Cree and Inuit leaders officially refused the offer, stating that land concessions and recognition of native rights throughout Quebec—not money—were the main sticking points.
 Ciaccia publicly suggested native leaders were overstating their peoples' genuine opposition to the project, offering to personally travel North to gauge the reaction himself.
-Ciaccia made good on his offer and in April 1974 visited the Cree Mistassini reservation in northern Quebec.
-He spent hours answering questions from hundreds of mostly hostile residents in a school auditorium.
+Ciaccia made good on his offer and in April 1974 visited the Cree village of Fort George in northern Quebec.
+He spent hours answering questions from hundreds of residents in a school auditorium.
 Negotiations continued throughout 1974 with an agreement in principle being reached in November.
 It would take another 12 months for the details to be finalized.
 In the early hours of November 12, 1975, Cree and Inuit leaders signed the landmark treaty which granted them a combined 60,000 square miles in land rights and $225 million over 20 years.
 The agreement was seen a precedent for similar land disputes in other provinces.
 James O'Reilly, one of the lawyers representing the native groups, praised Ciaccia's level-headed approach during negotiations, "playing it cool" in the face of emotionally charged discussions.